Poirot's Early Cases: "The Veiled Lady"

-Poirot goes to Lavington's house the next day.
-He calls in the morning, dressed as a man hired to affix burglarproof locks on the window.
-He saws through the sash latch of a window and breaks in that night with Hastings.
-After a long search, Poirot finds the box hidden in a hollowed log, at the bottom of a small wood pile in the kitchen.
+In disguise, Poirot goes to Lavington's house the next day and finds the box hidden in a hollowed log, at the bottom of a small wood pile in the kitchen.

 The next day, Lady Millicent calls for the letter.
-She also insists on the puzzle box as a souvenir but Poirot prevents her taking it.
-Then, he reveals a hidden compartment in the box holding the six missing jewels from the Bond Street robbery.
-The fake letter was a red herring for anyone who found the puzzle box.
-Japp appears from another room and identifies the lady as "Gertie", an accomplice of Lavington, whose real name was Reed.
-Reed was killed in Holland a few days before for his double-cross of his gang over the jewels.
-The gang members decided to use Poirot to retrieve the missing jewels.
-Poirot tells Hastings that it was the cheap shoes she was wearing that gave her away.
-A true well-born woman would never be so poorly shod.
-Poirot concludes that not only is he known to the criminals of England, they try to use him when their own efforts fail.
+She also insists on the puzzle box as a souvenir, but Poirot prevents her taking it.
+Then, he reveals a hidden compartment in the box holding the six missing jewels from a recent robbery.
+Japp identifies the lady as "Gertie", an accomplice of Lavington, who was killed in Holland a few days before for his double-cross of his gang over the jewels.